-For an autonomous landing phase at the end of a longterm mission of an UAV, we propose to fuse IMU data to get its accurate short-term relative pose estimates, which can provide a metric scale constraint to initialize PTAM.
+For an autonomous landing phase at the end of a long-term mission of a UAV, we propose to fuse IMU data to get its accurate short-term relative pose estimates, which can provide a metric scale constraint to initialize the SLAM system.
 Thus, autonomous searching for and landing on an arbitrary landing site could be achieved with a similar strategy as proposed in this paper.
-Although we have achieved promising results within a relatively small area, future work could be fusing IMU data to extend the current monocular visual SLAM system to fulfil large scale tasks.
-This could not only be used to correct the pose estimates resulting from a monocular SLAM system , but also improve the localization and mapping accuracy of the SLAM system itself.
+Although we have achieved promising results within relatively small areas, future work could be fusing IMU data to extend the current monocular visual SLAM system to fulfill large scale tasks.
+This could not only be used to correct the pose estimates resulting from a SLAM system, but also to improve the localization and mapping accuracy of the SLAM system itself.